thesourorange/electron-jewel-thief-editor/README.md

 **Application (Game) that demonstrates the Canvas and Buffered Graphics**

-This is a minimal Electron application to
+This is a minimal Electron application to demonstrate the Canvas

-A application needs just these files:
+The makor files for this application are:

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.